icing/mod_h2/README.md

 If you want HTTP/2 in your production environment, please head over to the official releases at Apache and grab one of those or wait until the various OS distributions have assembled one for you.

+##Current Version
+The version here is the **Proposed backport to 2.4.x**, to be published hopefully as 2.4.18.

+This is therefore an **early experience version** and there is no guarantee that it will be released as it is here by Apache.
+But you are welcome to test it and give feedback.

+Notice that this version builds in ```sandbox```mode by default when you give no arguments to ```configure```.
+That is so, because several people tried to compile it against a release Apache httpd.
+That does not work however, as patches to httpd core are necessary.
+Luckily, these are applied automatically to the sandbox built.

 ##OS Packages

 * **Ubuntu**: [ppa by ondrej](https://launchpad.net/~ondrej/+archive/ubuntu/apache2) for Ubuntu 14.04 and others